EloiStree/HelloRcCarBroadcastManual/HelloCarRCLineBroadcast.md

 // STAG is an append and can be done in several pieces.
 // S set the tag to given,   A Append the tag,     R Remove tag of group
-// TAG Won't be use a variable that need to change oftne but can be use to manage state as ALIVE DISABLE nPJfL0:STAG:S:BALL TEAMBLUE ldsjfl:STAG:S:DRONE PLAYER ALIVE ldsjfl:STAG:A:FLYING INDEX2 TEAMBLUE ldsjfl:STAG:R:ALIVE
+// TAG Won't be use a variable that need to change oftne but can be use to manage state as ALIVE DISABLE
+// NO SPACE IN TAG, You can use '_' LEVEL_1 if you need nPJfL0:STAG:S:BALL TEAMBLUE ldsjfl:STAG:S:DRONE PLAYER ALIVE ldsjfl:STAG:A:FLYING INDEX2 TEAMBLUE
+ldsjfl:STAG:R:ALIVE

+// Loaded scene name
+G:SCENE:BATTLEARENA